Panelists play a critical role in the grant application process as field representatives.

 - Eligible applicants are included in a panelist pool list to be approved by the Council governing body during a public meeting prior to the grants panel season.

 - Prospective panelists are selected based on the needs of the particular grant panel and contacted by Programs staff to discuss panel participation and commitment.
 Expectations will be established with program staff and through a panelist agreement.

-- Panelists commit to reading and submitting a preliminary score for all applications in the grants management system prior to attending the online panel meeting.
+- Panelists commit to reading and submitting a preliminary score for all applications in the grants management system prior to attending the panel check-in meeting.

 - Prior to the grant review panel convening, panelists will attend online trainings to discuss the panel overview and logistics, including an introduction of the applications to be reviewed, steps to evaluate and rank applications, and instructions on using the electronic grants management system.

 - Access to the grants management system website, www.calartscouncil.smartsimple.com, is provided before the orientation meeting to address any questions that may arise as panelists become familiar with the system.